Joanna Rowsell: Personal life

 Rowsell has alopecia areata, a condition resulting in hair loss.

-She is A descendant of Jean Samuel Pauly.
+She is a descendant of the Swiss inventor Jean Samuel Pauly.

 She was appointed Member of the Order of the British Empire (MBE) in the 2013 New Year Honours for services to cycling.

 Her younger brother Erick Rowsell is a road racing cyclist.

 Rowsell married Daniel Shand in July 2015 and then competed as Joanna Rowsell Shand.
 The marriage ended in divorce in 2020.

 After retirement, she studied human biology at Manchester Metropolitan University, before becoming a medical student at St. George's Hospital Medical School in 2020.